Helping you make a claim for Erb's palsy compensation

 Although shoulder dystocia is not predictable, the risks of it occurring can be higher for some women (for example if the baby is known to be particularly large for dates or if the mother has gestational diabetes).
 As such, medical staff are under a duty to advise of all the risks in proceeding with a normal birth as against having a caesarean section so that the mother can make an informed decision on the mode of delivery.

-Shoulder dystocia is a medical emergency and all medics should have in-depth and regular training on its management so as to try to avoid the occurrence of brachial plexus injuries.
-Common failures include the omission of key obstetric manoeuvres to alleviate the obstruction or the application of excessive traction in trying to deliver the fetal head.
+Shoulder dystocia is also a medical emergency and all medics should have in-depth and regular training on its management.
+Proper training can help to avoid the occurrence of brachial plexus injuries during labour.
+However, sometimes injuries do happen.
+Common failures by medics include the omission of key obstetric manoeuvres to alleviate the obstruction or the application of excessive traction in trying to deliver the baby’s head.

 Making an Erb’s palsy claim